BlossomMods/BlossomHomes/README.md

 `cooldown`: int - (seconds), how long the player has to wait after teleporting using this command, before being able to teleport again
 `defaultHome`: String - name of the default home
 `startHomes`: int - default max homes
+`dimensionBlacklist`: String[] - a list of dimension ids (like `minecraft:the_end`) in which a player can't set a home `useBlacklistAsWhitelist`: boolean - invert blacklist to function as a whitelist

 ## Commands & their permissions